dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 ```

 If your text is very long, it is not advised to add XML-"pretty-print" whitespaces after line breaks.
 These
-whitespaces will be taken into the text field as they are.
+whitespaces will be taken into the text field as they are

 #### Text with markup (XML)